-In any case, you should consult a good attorney.
-Don't call some fine friend of yours who has just graduated from law school and say, "I want you to draw up our articles of incorporation, application for IRS tax status, etc." Get an attorney experienced in these matters.
+In any case, you should consult a good attorney because the laws and regulations change.
+Don’t call some fine friend of yours who has just graduated from law school and say, “I want you to draw up our articles of incorporation, application for I.R.S. tax status, etc.” Get an attorney experienced in these matters.
 Your legal work will probably cost you less in the long run and almost certainly will be done better and more quickly.

 Webster, Chamberlain and Bean